Chart Color Schemes

 Pearcedale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Pearcedale is around 4,061, reflecting an increase of 194 people since the 2021 Census.
-The population was reported as 3,867 in the 2021 Census.
-This increase is inferred from AreaSearch's estimation of the resident population at 4,048 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 24 validated new addresses since the Census date.
-The population density ratio is approximately 120 persons per square kilometer.
-Natural growth contributed about 79.0% of overall population gains during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Pearcedale's estimated population is around 4,061 as of Feb 2026.
+This reflects an increase of 194 people (5.0%) since the 2021 Census, which reported a population of 3,867 people.
+The change is inferred from the resident population of 4,048 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 120 persons per square kilometer.
+Population growth for the suburb was primarily driven by natural growth, contributing approximately 79.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb of Pearcedale is expected to increase its population by around 250 persons, reflecting a total increase of approximately 4.0% over the 17-year period.
+Future population trends indicate an increase just below the median of statistical areas analysed by AreaSearch, with the suburb expected to increase by 256 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.0% in total over the 17 years.

 Frequently Asked Questions - Population